bugflux/wsdl-dump/README.md

     $ ./wsdldump "http://domain.tld/ws/my/service/api/path?wsdl"

-The structure of the created files will be that of the URL, without the domain part, so the following will be the first case for the original wsdl file:
+The structure of the created files will be that of the URL, without the domain part (beware cross-domain conflicts), so the following will be the first case for the original wsdl file:

     $ ./ws/my/service/api/path